Buddy Cole (character)

 Charles Budderick "Buddy" Cole is a fictional character created and portrayed by Canadian actor-comedian Scott Thompson.
 He is an effeminate, gay socialite, made famous on The Kids in the Hall, a popular Canadian sketch comedy series starring the troupe of the same name.
 The character also had a recurring role on The Colbert Report.
-He was loosely based on one of Thompson's past partners.
+He was loosely based on one of Thompson's romantic partners.

 Fictional biography

 According to the book Buddy Babylon, Cole was the youngest of 23 children born to pig farmers in Saint-Hubert-sur-le-Lac, Quebec.
 His hard-partying lifestyle once led him into a brief lavender marriage with a Hollywood actress named Tandy; from that marriage, he is stepfather to conjoined twins named Suzanne and Pleshette.

 Buddy owns a gay bar, Buddy's, which he purchased with money saved during a brief stint of not smoking cigarettes.

 According to the "Chalet 2000" episode of The Kids in the Hall, a full-length adventure starring Buddy and friends, Buddy is the nephew of comedian Rip Taylor.